-Ascariasis is the most common roundworm infection in people, occurring in about 807 million to 1.2 billion people worldwide, and ascariasis contributes to malnutrition in areas with poor sanitation.
-About 60,000 people die each year from ascariasis.
-Of those, about 2,000 people (mostly children) die because the worms block their intestine or bile ducts (tubes that connect the liver and gallbladder to the small intestine).
+Ascariasis is the most common roundworm infection in people, occurring in about 500 million people worldwide, and ascariasis contributes to malnutrition in areas with poor sanitation.
+About 2,000 to10,000 people die each year from ascariasis.
+Most deaths occur in children as a result of worms blocking the intestine or bile ducts (tubes that connect the liver and gallbladder to the small intestine).

 The infection is common in tropical or subtropical areas with poor sanitation.
 In the United States, ascariasis occurs most often in refugees, immigrants, and people who have traveled to or lived in areas where sanitation is poor.